 Base layers are often thought of as tight-fitting, often long-sleeve garments for cold weather.
 But these days, the term base layer is also being applied to lightweight running t-shirts for summer too.

-Patagonia Ridge Flow Shirt - Best in Test
+Best in Test - Patagonia Ridge Flow Shirt

-Alpkit Koulin Trail Tee - Best Value
+Best Value - Alpkit Koulin Trail Tee

 To make things simple, we've included all different types of running tops into one article.
 There are many different types of base layers and t-shirts for running, so here, you'll find a collection of the best.
 Whether you pair your running top with a running jacket or a mid-layer is up to you, and largely influenced by the season.

-The best running t-shirts for men
+The best running shirts for men

 Pros